The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 Humans first arrived in Sri Lanka and the southern states of India as early as 70,000 years ago.
 Within the past two millennia, southern India saw great Hindu kingdoms come and go, including the Chola and Chera Dynasties as well as Vijayanagar — whose capital, Hampi, was among the largest cities of the medieval world.
 This genetic signature may be related to the spread of Dravidian languages, although the majority of Sri Lankans now speak Sinhalese, an Indo-European language.

-The Southern Indian & Sri Lankan population has the following recent ancestor locations:
+The Southern Indian & Sri Lankan population has the following genetic groups:

 - India (southern regions)

 Central & South Asia are represented here by diverse populations from India and Sri Lanka in the south to Kazakhstan and Uzbekistan in the north.
 Some Central & South Asian DNA is difficult to assign confidently to one population and receives a ‘broadly’ designation.

 The Broadly Central & South Asian population has Mauritius as a genetic group.

 Since time immemorial, humans have called the Americas home, from the wind-battered islands of southern Patagonia to the gently rolling tundra of the North American Arctic.
 Humans may have lived in North America alongside now-extinct mammoths and giant sloths as early as 23,000 years ago, if not before.
 But DNA evidence suggests that major migrations into the Americas from northeast Asia began around 16,000 years ago, and it was these later migrations that gave rise to most present-day Indigenous American ancestry.
 Despite drastic population losses over the past 500 years resulting from colonialism, the genetic legacy of the First Peoples of the Americas persists to this day.